 MEAN continually evaluates other resource options to meet future needs.
+See "2022 Integrated Resource Plan" below.

 REGIONAL ENERGY MARKETS AND COORDINATION

 MEAN's regional footprint stretches from Central Iowa across Nebraska and into Colorado and Wyoming.
 Due to this footprint, MEAN is required to operate in two regional transmission organizations, MISO and SPP.
 Both MISO and SPP operate day-ahead and real-time energy markets.
 Market participants must pay for costs to serve load and receive revenue for their electrical generation.
 MEAN also operates in the western United States through the WECC.